Add the Element to Post/Page

 The “Pricing Table Element” will give you a quick and easy way of adding a pricing table to your website.

 First, look for the element in the sidebar:

-Drag and drop it to your page and the pricing table will appear with a default template and structure.
-Here is an example of it:
+Drag and drop it to your page and you'll be prompted with a template library:

 This option will allow you to change the template of your pricing table anytime:

 A pop-up window will open, containing multiple templates you can choose from: